Institutional Animal Care and Use Committee: Overview & Important Information

 A minimum passing score of 80 percent is required to meet the training requirement.
 The basic course may require 1-2 hours to complete depending on the curriculum selected.
 You do not have to complete the courses in one sitting and may use multiple logon sessions to complete the modules.
 You will need to keep a record of your login information to return to the course site.

-The Refresher Course: CITI training must be renewed every three years and updated training is required before new applications, amendments, continuing reviews, or requests to add research team members are approved by the IACUC.
-The CITI program will send an automatic e-mail reminder at least 60 days before your training expires.
+Required CITI training must be complete before new applications, amendments, continuing reviews, or requests to add research team members are approved by the IACUC.

 Go to www.citiprogram.org.
 Click the "Register" button located on CITI's home page to create an account and select “Long Island University – Post” OR “Long Island University – Brooklyn” as the affiliated institution when creating your profile.
 There is no fee for the courses if you are affiliated with LIU.